Financial Statement Analysis

 The formula for debt to asset ratio indicates what proportion of a company’s assets are being financed with debt, rather than equity.
 The ratio basically helps in the assessment of the percentage of assets that are being funded by debt is-à-vis the percentage of assets that are being funded by the investors.
 The equation for debt to asset ratio is derived by dividing the aggregate of all short term and long term debts (total debts) by the aggregate of all current assets and non-current assets (total assets).

-Mathematically, formula of Debt to Asset Ratio is represented as,
+Mathematically, a formula of Debt to Asset Ratio is represented as,

 Explanation of the Debt to Total Asset Ratio Formula